jasonrute/holist-communication-example/README.md

 when wrapped in a Docker container, acts as a server which can be interacted with via the gRPC standard.
 One problem is that those who are familiar with machine learning may not be familiar with interactive theorem proving and vice versa.
 Here, I will show how to interact with the HOList server, and describe the interface.
+(I am not directly connected with Google Research or the HOList project, but thought this would be of interest to others.)

+## A walkthrough

+See [this notebook](walkthrough_of_holist_api.ipynb) for an interactive walkthrough of the HOList API.

 ## The HOList system (a disambiguation)